existentialmutt/inline_view_component/README.md

 HAML
 ```

-Note that ERB highlighting currently has an issue that screws up text highlighting after the closing `ERB` delimiter.
-If you put your template at the end of your class definition you'll only have to deal with bad highlighting on a couple `end`'s

 ## TODO

-This is a very early release of the plugin.
+This is an early release.
 Contributions are welcome!

-- [ ] get `raw` and `html_safe` working in ERB templates
-- [ ] fix syntax highlighting for ERB in Sublime Text
+- [ ] better error reporting (all the info is there, but it could be clearer)
-- [ ] add syntax highlighting for VSCode
+- [ ] add syntax highlighting for more editors (VS Code, vim, ...)
-- [ ] add support for other templating languages (slim, etc)
+- [ ] add support for other templating languages (slim, ...)

 ## Contributing
-Contribution directions go here.
+Send a pull request.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).